 Always secure your dog in the vehicle to prevent them from jumping out.
 A good harness can easily connect with a dog seat belt.
 You can use an iBuddy Dog Seat Belts or a crate.

 Please use healthy treats and reduce meals to prevent weight gain.
-We highly recommend using limited ingredients and little to no preservatives to prevent upset tummies and pancreatitis.
-Treats with lots of ingredients can cause diarrhea, especially with Malamutes.
+We highly recommend using limited ingredients with little to no preservatives to prevent upset tummies and pancreatitis.
+Treats with lots of ingredients can cause diarrhea.

 Make sure you have low, medium, and high value treats.
 Hard work deserves hazard pay like human grade cheese or steak!
 If you want your dog to choose you instead of chasing a squirrel, a cheerio or biscuit is not going to be enough.
 However, chicken or cheese is more likely to get their attention.